Everduin94/better-commits/readme.md

 To create a **repository-specific config**, navigate to the root of your project.

 - Run `better-commits-init`
-- This will create a default config named `.better-commits.json`
+- This will create a default config named `.better-commits.jsonc`
 - Properties such as `confirm_with_editor` and `overrides` will prefer the global config

 ### 💫 Properties